PeterUlb/harambe/documentation/README.md

 Everything can be found there.

-This folder contains documents that might be linked from the wiki (like word or PDF files).
+This folder contains documents that are linked from the wiki (like word or PDF files).

 ### Java Documentation Quick Access